krzemienski/awesome-from-stars/README.md

 * [JosephDev/notion-linux-wrapper](https://github.com/JosephDev/notion-linux-wrapper): Notion.so desktop application for Linux
 * [yeefun/notion-mark-manager](https://github.com/yeefun/notion-mark-manager): Browser Extension - efficiently manage colored texts and comments in Notion.
 * [konojunya/notion-markdown](https://github.com/konojunya/notion-markdown): Parse the Notion page as a Markdown
+* [nmcclain/notion-offliner](https://github.com/nmcclain/notion-offliner): A CLI tool that you can use create regular offline backups of your Notion.so Pages.
 * [dragonman225/notion-page-downloader](https://github.com/dragonman225/notion-page-downloader): Download a Notion page as a HTML file.
 * [binho/notion-pdf](https://github.com/binho/notion-pdf): Convert Notion pages to PDF
 * [ganeshh123/notion-pdf-export](https://github.com/ganeshh123/notion-pdf-export): A tool to allow batch PDF export for free Notion users.
 You can export as HTML and then use this tool to convert those into PDFs.